nicklockwood/VectorMath/README.md

 Operators
 ------------

-VectorMath makes extensive use of operator overloading, but I've tried not to go overboard with crazy custom operators!
-The only nonstandard operator is `~=` meaning "approximately equal", which is extremely useful for comparing Scalar, Vector or Matrix values for equality, as, due to floating point imprecision, they are rarely identical.
+VectorMath makes extensive use of operator overloading, but I've tried not to go overboard with crazy custom operators.
+The only nonstandard operator defined is `~=`, meaning "approximately equal", which is extremely useful for comparing Scalar, Vector or Matrix values for equality, as, due to floating point imprecision, they are rarely identical.

 The *, /, +, - and == operators are implemented for most of the included types. * in particular is useful for matrix and vector transforms.
-For example, to apply a matrix transform "m" to a vector "v" you can just write `m * v`. * can also be used in conjunction with a scalar value to scale a vector.
+For example, to apply a matrix transform "m" to a vector "v" you can just write `m * v`. * can also be used in conjunction with a Scalar value to scale a vector.

-Unaray minus "-" is supported for inversion/negation on vectors and matrices.
+Unary minus is supported for inversion/negation on vectors and matrices.

 Dot product, cross product and normalization are not available in operator form, but are supplied as methods on the various types.